robinrodricks/FluentFTP/README.md

 <a name="faq_log"></a>
 **How do I use third-party logging frameworks like NLog?**

 FluentFTP has a built-in [`TraceSource`](https://msdn.microsoft.com/en-us/library/system.diagnostics.tracesource(v=vs.110).aspx) named "FluentFTP" that can be used for debugging and logging purposes.
-This is currently available for all .NET Framework versions except for .NET Core.
+This is currently available for all .NET Framework versions except for .NET Standard.
 Any implementation of [`TraceListener`](https://msdn.microsoft.com/en-us/library/system.diagnostics.tracelistener(v=vs.110).aspx) can be attached to the library either programmatically or via configuration in your app.config or web.config file.
 This will allow for direct logging or forwarding to third-party logging frameworks.

 Most tracing messages are of type `Verbose` or `Information` and can typically be ignored unless debugging.
 Most ignored exceptions are classified as `Warning`, but methods that return boolean for success/failure will log the failure reasons with the `Error` level.
-If you are using .NET Core and the DEBUG flag is set, then all logging messages will be issued via `Debug.Write(message)`.
+If you are using .NET Standard and the DEBUG flag is set, then all logging messages will be issued via `Debug.Write(message)`.

 Attaching TraceListener in code: